 One of the main questions that younger teachers seem to ask on teacher discussion forums is ‘how much money do I need to bring with me when I arrive in Thailand?'
 This probably translates as ‘I've saved up enough money for my first evening meal and a bus fare from the airport but I'll be OK provided I find a job within 24 hours'

 The older teachers haven't spent a lifetime scrimping and saving for nothing.
 They're probably sitting on a nice little pension plan back in the old country.
-Some might even have a tidy little property in the back streets of Rotherham that they're renting out to students and illegal immigrants all sleeping twelve to a room.
+Some might even have a tidy little property in the back streets of Rotherham that they're renting out to students sleeping twelve to a room.

 I know what the young teachers are all saying - "oh, but we are in the prime of our lives.
 We can go back to our own country any time and pull in megabucks working in something like the IT industry"